jumpingjoy/watchnationpro/fitbit-sense-review.md

 ### Fitbit Sense Review: Quick and Important Factors Checked

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="smartwatch-quick-feature-check.webp" alt="Alt for image" caption="smartwatch-quick-feature-check" align="center" %}

 We will look at the most important and essential features checked before going to other feature details: